Sustainability & Resilience

 Requirements

-- Must be interested in a career as an electrician
+- Must be interested in electrical careers

-- Must be 18 years old or older
+- Must be 18 years of age or older at the time of the in-person session

 - Must possess a High School diploma/GED or completed higher education

-- Must possess a valid Driver’s License
+- Most possess a valid Driver’s License

 How to Apply